LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 *Note: GPT-5.2 values are computed from the GPT rerun saved in `results/gpt52_experiment/metrics.json`, while CLOVA values use the saved CLOVA response sets in `results/clova_experiment/*/clova_results.json`.*

 **Interpretation**: The results show no clear indigenous LLM advantage.
-CLOVA outperforms GPT-5.2 on only 3/6 variables—essentially a tie.
-The 26.5% average improvement is heavily influenced by GPT-5.2's catastrophic failure on UNIFI (JS=0.267, with 100% responses concentrated on a single option).
+CLOVA outperforms GPT-5.2 on only 3/6 variables, indicating an inconclusive advantage pattern.
+The 26.5% average improvement is heavily influenced by GPT-5.2's response concentration on UNIFI (JS=0.267, with 100% responses on a single option).
 Excluding UNIFI, the average difference shrinks to approximately 9%.
-Notably, GPT-5.2 substantially outperforms CLOVA on PARTYLR (political orientation), a key cultural variable, suggesting that indigenous training does not guarantee superiority across all culturally-sensitive domains.
+GPT-5.2 substantially outperforms CLOVA on PARTYLR (political orientation), a key cultural variable, suggesting that indigenous training does not guarantee superiority across all culturally-sensitive domains.

 #### Statistical Validation (KS Tests)